Chemed (NYSE:CHE) Updates FY 2021 Earnings Guidance

 Chemed (NYSE:CHE) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $18.200-$18.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $17.350.
 The company issued revenue guidance of -.

-Chemed (NYSE:CHE) last released its earnings results on Tuesday, April 27th.
-The company reported $4.44 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $4.20 by $0.24.
-Chemed had a return on equity of 36.43% and a net margin of 15.73%.
-The business had revenue of $527.36 million during the quarter, compared to the consensus estimate of $516.96 million.
-On average, equities analysts forecast that Chemed will post 17.51 earnings per share for the current year.
+Chemed (NYSE:CHE) last announced its quarterly earnings results on Monday, July 26th.
+The company reported $4.60 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $4.29 by $0.31.
+The company had revenue of $532.26 million during the quarter, compared to analyst estimates of $511.85 million.
+Chemed had a return on equity of 35.40% and a net margin of 14.30%.
+The firm’s revenue was up 6.0% on a year-over-year basis.
+During the same period in the prior year, the firm posted $4.41 earnings per share.
+On average, research analysts forecast that Chemed will post 17.9 EPS for the current fiscal year.

-Separately, Zacks Investment Research raised Chemed from a hold rating to a buy rating and set a $496.00 price target for the company in a report on Thursday, April 29th.
+A number of equities research analysts have recently issued reports on CHE shares.
+Royal Bank of Canada increased their target price on Chemed from $604.00 to $609.00 and gave the company an outperform rating in a research note on Thursday, July 29th.
+Zacks Investment Research upgraded Chemed from a hold rating to a buy rating and set a $496.00 target price for the company in a research note on Thursday, April 29th.

-In other Chemed news, EVP Nicholas Michael Westfall sold 2,708 shares of the firm’s stock in a transaction dated Tuesday, June 8th.
-The stock was sold at an average price of $485.04, for a total transaction of $1,313,488.32.
-Following the sale, the executive vice president now owns 999 shares in the company, valued at $484,554.96.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Thomas P. Rice sold 841 shares of the firm’s stock in a transaction dated Thursday, June 17th.
-The shares were sold at an average price of $462.47, for a total value of $388,937.27.
-Following the sale, the director now owns 5,188 shares in the company, valued at approximately $2,399,294.36.
+In related news, EVP Nicholas Michael Westfall sold 2,708 shares of the stock in a transaction dated Tuesday, June 8th.
+The stock was sold at an average price of $485.04, for a total value of $1,313,488.32.
+Following the completion of the transaction, the executive vice president now owns 999 shares of the company’s stock, valued at $484,554.96.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Kevin J. Mcnamara sold 3,000 shares of the stock in a transaction that occurred on Wednesday, May 5th.
+The stock was sold at an average price of $477.37, for a total value of $1,432,110.00.
+Following the transaction, the chief executive officer now directly owns 140,497 shares in the company, valued at approximately $67,069,052.89.
 The disclosure for this sale can be found here.
-Insiders sold 9,549 shares of company stock valued at $4,627,366 over the last ninety days.
-Corporate insiders own 3.69% of the company’s stock.
+Insiders sold 9,549 shares of company stock valued at $4,627,366 in the last three months.
+3.69% of the stock is currently owned by company insiders.

 Chemed Company Profile